sfu-bigdata/bd-glossary/Glossary.md

 ### Data (Clean, Dirty) <a id="clean-dirty"/>

 Data that contains erroneous or unreliable data points is called dirty data.
 Dirty data must be cleaned to correct and adjusted before it is usable, usually a tedious task.
-Causes of dirty data include being outdated, insecure, incomplete, incomplete (missing), inaccurate, misplaced, inconsistent, or duplicated. [^46] [#processing](#processing) [#lesson-04](#lesson-04) [#lesson-06](#lesson-06)
+Causes of dirty data include being outdated, insecure, incomplete, missing, inaccurate, misplaced, inconsistent, or duplicated. [^46] [#processing](#processing) [#lesson-04](#lesson-04) [#lesson-06](#lesson-06)

 ### Data Aggregation